 Size and Weight

 Hunting in remote areas will require packing a lot of equipment and, if everything goes as expected, bringing a lot of food on the way back home.
-A Minute of Angle rifle that does not bring needless weight to the workload could be a great asset on the road.
+A Minute-of-Angle rifle that does not bring needless weight to the workload could be a great asset on the road.

-Depending on the size, the hunters weights around 5 1⁄2 tons unloaded without any kind of size or attachments.
+Depending on the size, the hunters weigh around 5 1⁄2 tons unloaded without any kind of size or attachments.
 This places each other at a weight of between 6 1⁄2 and 7 tons, which is very fair.
 With a total length of 411⁄4 inches and a 22-inch gun, the hunter is also lightweight, making it easy to maneuver through a brush or wood or useful when used in a large tree.

 This large cylinder is also an affordable alternative to separating a solid framework from the container due to the amount of surface area that the container contains.
 The final part of the puzzle is a fixed extractor, which means that the empty container falls out of the transmitter.